TerminalJack/Spriter2UnityDX/README.md

 ## Known Issues.

 During an import, having a Spriter project open in the Spriter application can (infrequently) cause the import to fail.
 You will get an error regarding file access.
 You may need to close the Spriter application in this case.

-Only Unity 2D projects are supported.
-An import may fail when you drop a Spriter project folder into a 3D project.
-A second attempt via `Reimport` *may* work.

 There may be issues with key timing during parent and/or pivot changes.
 This may not always be noticeable during normal playback because it happens for just one frame.
 (Spriter projects have a framerate of **1000 frames per second!**)  Slowly scrubbing through the frames at the point of a parent/pivot change may reveal that the keys aren't properly synchronized.
 For a single frame the affected sprite(s) will have an incorrect position, rotation and/or scale.
 This can usually be corrected in the Unity `Animation` window by moving the master keyframe (the topmost key in the dopesheet) a single frame to the **right** and then back to the left.